-The price of silver changes constantly, sometimes by the minute.
+The price of silver continually changes, sometimes by the minute.
 However, it also goes through cyclical ups and downs.
 A few years ago, silver hit a historic high price.
 Since then, and coupled with the "recovery" of the global economy, the price of silver has come down quite a bit off it's high.
-By understanding how silver prices per ounce vary over time, you can begin to predict future movements and make your own silver price forecasts to inform your investing efforts.
+By understanding how silver prices per ounce vary over time, you can begin to predict future movements and make your silver price forecasts to inform your investing efforts.

 How do I invest in silver for retirement while reducing my level of risk?

 It’s important to understand that all forms of investing come with some element of risk.
-With that being said, in our opinion, investing in precious metals carries less risk than playing the stock market, or investing in mutual funds, as well as most other options.
-In order to safeguard yourself and your financial future, it’s crucial that you do several things:
+With that said, in our opinion, investing in precious metals carries less risk than playing the stock market, or investing in mutual funds, as well as most other options.
+To safeguard yourself and your financial future, you must do several things:

 - Diversify: Precious metals are highly beneficial, but you should never put all of your eggs in one basket, to quote the saying.
 Diversification is the key to hedging your wealth against devaluation and the effects of inflation, and silver should be just one of your options.

 - Know Silver Bar Prices for Different Sizes: As the size of the bar of silver increases, the cost of silver per ounce decreases.
 By tracking silver bar prices for different weights, you can maximize your investment options.
-New investors might be fine with buying silver by the ounce, but experienced investors with more capital and in need of greater hedging capabilities, might do better investing in kilo silver bars, or 100 oz silver bars.
+New investors might be okay with buying silver by the ounce, but experienced investors with more capital and in need of more exceptional hedging capabilities might do better investing in kilo silver bars or 100 oz silver bars.

-- Compare Silver and Gold Prices to Stock Valuation: With a diversified portfolio, most agree investors should have precious metals, stocks, bonds and other options.
+- Compare Silver and Gold Prices to Stock Valuation: With a diversified portfolio, most agree investors should have precious metals, stocks, bonds, and other options.
 As the economy changes and moves from a growth cycle and into a downturn, compare the silver and gold prices to stock valuations.
-You’ll see the price of gold and the price of silver begin to rise.
-This offsets the loss you’ll experience on your stocks, bonds and other traditional investments.
+You’ll see the price of gold and the price of silver began to rise.
+This offsets the loss you’ll experience on your stocks, bonds, and other traditional investments.

 Additional Questions and Answers about the Price of Silver

-Silver is an excellent addition to your portfolio, but we understand that you can have many questions about this precious metal that must be answered before you make a decision to purchase.
-We strive to provide accurate information about the silver price, as well as providing access to the widest range of silver options; including coins, rounds, and bars from mints around the world.
+Silver is an excellent addition to your portfolio, but we understand that you can have many questions about this precious metal that must get answered before you decide to purchase.
+We strive to provide accurate information about the silver price, as well as providing access to the broadest range of silver options; including coins, rounds, and bars from mints around the world.

 What should my decision be if I’m only interested in building up a stockpile of physical silver, and not concerned with collectability?

-If your only goal is to invest in silver, and to do it in a way that allows you to create a significant buffer against devaluation and disaster, without worrying about collectability and numismatic value, the best path forward is to buy silver rounds or silver bars.
+If your only goal is to invest in silver and to do it in a way that allows you to create a significant buffer against devaluation and disaster, the best path forward is to buy low premiums silver rounds or silver bars.
 The amount you purchase initially will hinge on how much capital you have to invest.
-Those with limited funds might decide to purchase a few ounces at a time.
+Those with limited funds might decide to buy a few ounces at a time.

 Those with more capital might consider buying larger bars with each purchase.
 However, those buying larger sized bars will ultimately see the lowest price per ounce of silver.
-This is because it costs companies less to create larger bars than it does smaller ones.
+The reason is it costs companies less to create larger bars than it does smaller ones.
 In a way, it’s a lot like buying in bulk.
 The more ounces you buy at once (in one bar), the lower the price will likely be.
-Note that this does not generally apply to buying multiple one-ounce bars, as you’ll still pay a higher price of silver per ounce than if you were to buy larger bars.
+Note that this does not generally apply to buy multiple one-ounce silver bars.
+In so doing, you will still pay a higher price of silver per ounce than if you were to buy larger silver bars.

-What exactly is included in the one ounce silver price?
+What gets included in the one-ounce ounce silver price?

-The spot price of silver actually only includes the cost of that weight of metal without any sort of refining or shaping.
-It does not include putting it into the form of a round or bar, or the cost of turning the raw metal into a coin, complete with artwork.
+The spot price of silver only includes the cost of that weight of metal without any refining or shaping.
+It does not involve putting it into the form of a round or bar, or the loss of turning the raw ore into a coin, complete with artwork.
 It also does not include the dealer premium applied to silver sales.
-With that being said, it is still crucial that investors know not only the current spot price of silver, but historical silver prices as well.
+With that getting said, it is still crucial that investors know not only the current spot price of silver but historical silver prices as well.
 Some dealers may include a higher markup than others on their products, and knowing the live silver prices helps you shop around better.
 Additionally, knowing historical silver prices lets you track and predict how the metal could perform.
 With this information, you’ll be able to make more informed decisions with your investing dollars, knowing when it is the optimal time to buy silver, sell silver, or hold your silver against market movements.

-What taxes are added to current silver prices?
+What taxes can get added to current silver prices?

-Sales taxes are generally only added to purchases of silver if you live in a state where local sales tax applies.
-Currently, not all states in the US tax precious metals.
-If you are buying silver online and live in a state that does require this, the sales tax will likely be added to your order at checkout.
-Note that this is generally based on your billing address, rather than your shipping address.
+Sales taxes are generally only added to purchases of silver if you live in a state where local sales tax applies — currently, not all states in the US tax precious metals.
+If you are buying silver online and live in a country that does require this, the sales tax will likely get added to your order at checkout.
+Note that fees on silver bullion purchases get generally based on your billing address, rather than your shipping address.

 Why are so many silver coin prices much higher than the silver price per ounce?

 Coins are very different from rounds and bars.
-Unlike silver rounds or silver bars, silver coins have additional value that can make them more valuable than their weight of silver would dictate.
-For instance, a Silver Morgan Dollar from a very rare minting year that is in excellent condition would sell for much more than the price of silver.
-This is because it is a rare collectible coin with considerable numismatic value.
+Unlike silver rounds or silver bars, silver coins have an additional value that can make them more valuable than their weight of silver would dictate.
+For instance, a Silver Morgan Dollar from a scarce minting year that is in excellent condition would sell for much more than the price of silver.
+This factor can be shared because it is a rare collectible coin with considerable numismatic value.
 There are many other examples of this on the market as well.
-Even modern silver coin prices have a higher premium applied to them due to their initial numismatic value.
+Even current silver coin prices have a higher premium applied to them due to their initial numismatic value.
 Collectible silver coins can be good options for investors interested in this path, but they can be much more costly than rounds and bars, so investors only interested in buying precious metals may wish to avoid them.

 Why is the silver price higher if I pay with a credit card?

 When dealers accept credit cards, they must pay fees to the credit card companies.
-These fees must be worked into the silver rate in order to maintain profitability.
-This is true across the board, and with all credit card companies, although the fee amounts vary from one card company to another.
-When you pay with a check or a bank transfer, those fees do not apply and the dealer can offer a lower silver bullion price, allowing you to save money on your purchase.
+These fees must get worked into the silver price for the silver industry to maintain profitability.
+This fact is true across the board, and with all credit card companies, although the fee amounts vary from one card company to another.
+When you pay with a check or a bank transfer, those fees do not apply, and the dealer can offer a lower silver bullion price overall.
+Paying with ACH or a check can allow you to save money on your silver bullion purchases.
 You may also want to consider paying with a money order or a cashier’s check, as these methods also do not incur a fee from the dealer.
-With that being said, you will likely pay a fee for money orders and cashier’s checks from your bank.
+With that said, you will likely pay a fee for money orders and cashier’s checks from your bank.
 The amount will depend on where you purchase them.

 Will the face value of a coin affect silver coin prices?

-No. Silver coins minted by national governments carry some sort of face value - $1 for instance.
-However, that price is only nominal, and no one would actually use a silver coin to pay for something in the everyday world, simply because their silver content makes them much, much more valuable than their face value.
-In addition to that, the face value is not factored into the silver coin's price.
-That value is based instead on the amount of silver in the coin, the coin’s condition, its rarity and other factors that affect numismatic value.
+No. Silver coins minted by national governments carry some face value - $1 for instance.
+However, that price is only nominal, and no one would use a silver coin to pay for something in the everyday world, simply because their silver content makes them much, much more valuable than their face value.
+In addition to that, the face value gets not factored into the silver coin's price.
+That value is based instead on the amount of silver in the currency, the coin’s condition, its rarity, and other factors that affect numismatic value.
 Note that this is not the case with rounds and bars, which are not typically not collectible, and do not have a face value, nor are they legal tender.

 How much is the dealer’s premium added to the silver price per ounce?

-All dealers apply a standard, fixed amount over the spot price of silver products.
-For instance, it might be $1 over spot, or something else.
-This amount is charged per ounce in most instances, and it will change over time based on fluctuations in the market as well as the supply and demand for each individual product.
-Note that dissimilar products may have dissimilar premiums.
-For example, a Silver American Eagle coins minted at the US Mint may have a different premium applied than a one-ounce silver round or a 10 ounce silver bar.
+All dealers apply a standard, the fixed amount over the spot price of silver products.
+For instance, it might be $1 over the spot, or something else.
+This amount gets charged per ounce in most cases, and it will change over time based on fluctuations in the market as well as the supply and demand for each product.
+Note that different products may have dissimilar premiums.
+For example, Silver American Eagle coins minted at the US Mint may have a different premium applied than a one-ounce silver round or a 10-ounce silver bar.

-How do I actually make money selling silver if I buy for more than the silver price per ounce and the dealer pays the silver spot price or under?
+How do I make money selling silver if I buy for more than the silver price per ounce?

-While it might sound complicated, it is actually very possible to make money selling silver to dealers.
-This applies to 90 percent junk silver, as well as silver rounds, bars and more.
-However, if you wanted to buy an ounce of silver and then re-sell it to a dealer within a short time, chances are good that you would lose money on the investment.
-It cannot be overstated that the way to make money with precious metals is to buy and hold.
+While it might sound complicated, it is possible to make money selling silver to dealers.
+This statement applies to 90% junk silver coins, as well as silver rounds, bars, and more.
+However, if you wanted to buy an ounce of silver and then re-sell it to a dealer within a short time, the chances are good that you would lose money on the investment.
+It cannot get overstated that the way to make money with precious metals is to buy and hold.
 Watch the current silver prices and compare them to historical silver prices.
 When the silver rate rises beyond what you paid (including the dealer markup), you can then sell for a profit.
 Silver buyers, gold buyers and other precious metals investors understand that the long-term trends in the price of silver make it a much wiser decision to buy and hold for the long term, rather than attempting to make a short-term profit like in the stock market.

 How do I lock in the silver rate if silver prices change from minute to minute?

 When you work with a reputable dealer, you’ll be able to lock in the offered price of silver for a limited time at the checkout page or over the phone.
-Note that this price will only be honored for a limited duration, and it will be specified.
-This prevents the dealer to being over-exposed to daily market fluctuations.
-Once the time limit for the lock-in has been exceeded, the price will revert to the current prices of silver, if the price of silver has changed.
-We ensure that you have more than enough time to lock in the price you want to pay.
+Note that this price will only get honored for a limited duration, and it will be specified.
+Doing so prevents the dealer from being over-exposed to daily market fluctuations.
+Once the time limit for the lock-in has gotten exceeded, the price will revert to the current prices of silver, if the price of silver has changed.
+We ensure that you have more than enough time to lock in the amount you want to pay.
 We also provide the most accurate, up to date pricing to keep you informed, as well as providing our customers with the ability to track historic silver prices and compare them to the silver price forecast.

 Can I buy physical silver right now?